Indian shares rise on auto, financials boost; CPI data awaited

 “The more important factors to watch out for would be June-quarter results and the panning out of a third wave of COVID-19”, said Aishvarya Dadheech, fund manager at Ambit Asset Management in Mumbai.

-The Nifty Bank index (.NSEBANK) added 0.79%, with ICICI Bank (ICBK.NS) and State Bank of India (SBI.NS) rising 1.7% and 1.3%, respectively, to be among the top boosts to the sub-index.
+The Nifty Bank index added 0.79%, with ICICI Bank and State Bank of India rising 1.7% and 1.3%, respectively, to be among the top boosts to the sub-index.

 Financial stocks received a boost from the Reserve Bank of India’s decision to allow reverse mergers of banks older than five years with their holding companies.

-Equitas Holdings Ltd (EQHL.NS) surged 20% after it initiated steps to merge with its unit Equitas Small Finance Bank (EQUI.NS).
-Ujjivan Small Finance Bank (UJJI.NS) rose 6.3% on its move to merge with holding company Ujjivan Financial Services Ltd (UJVF.NS).
+Equitas Holdings Ltd surged 20% after it initiated steps to merge with its unit Equitas Small Finance Bank .
+Ujjivan Small Finance Bank rose 6.3% on its move to merge with holding company Ujjivan Financial Services Ltd.

-The Nifty Auto index (.NIFTYAUTO), up 0.92%, was set to snap a four-day losing streak.
-Shares of the country's top automaker Maruti Suzuki (MRTI.NS) jumped 2% as the company announced a price hike for one of its bestselling cars.
+The Nifty Auto index, up 0.92%, was set to snap a four-day losing streak.
+Shares of the country’s top automaker Maruti Suzuki jumped 2% as the company announced a price hike for one of its bestselling cars.

 Sentiment was aided by a relief rally in Asian peers as U.S. stocks hitting all-time highs and China’s policy easing calmed jitters on global growth.